 There were two stations near Tank Road but contrary to most reports the first on was not alongside Tank Road and was simply known as Singapore.
 It was built in 1902 and opened in 1903.
 Maps show that the first station was located at the southern end of Canning Park opposite the junction of the old Ord Road and River Valley road, in the same location as the later built van Kleef Aquarium.
 The first two pictures are of that Singapore station.
 In 1906 construction of an extension to Pasir Panjang started and a new station was built just north of Fort Canning/Oxley Road, which were later linked and crossed the railway and Tank Road via a bridge.
 The extension opened in 1907 and the remaining photographs show this station.
 The line from Tank Road to Peoples Park ran underneath what is now the southbound lanes of Clemenceau Avenue.

 Singapore railway station, 1903-1907 (passengers), 1907-1932 (goods).

 Above: The first Singapore station (1903-1907) looking north-east with Fort Canning hill in the background.

 Below: The first Singapore station looking south-west with the works of Howarth Erskine beyond River Valley Road.

-All the following pictures, taken from postcards of the period, are dated variously c1900 to c1910 except the second which is dated c1903 and c1905, it is therefore not possible to put them in precise chronological order, especially as this station did not open until 1907!
+All the following pictures, taken from postcards of the period, are dated variously c1900 to c1910 except the second which is dated c1903 and c1905, it is therefore not possible to put them in precise chronological order, especially as construction of this station only started in 1906 and it did not open until 1907!

 ABOVE: 3 views looking southwards across Tank road possibly between 1906 and 1910.
 Note that in one picture the tracks are not visible but a gas lamp has appeared.